 - If your child can read, let them read to you daily.

-- It’s important that your child see you read either for work, leisure (newspapers, magazines, books) or study purposes.
+- Your child must see you read for work, leisure (newspapers, magazines, books) or study purposes.

 - Read nursery rhymes and storybooks that are right for their age.
 Play a rhyming game with them.